Sunday's Scottish Gossip

-Scottish Gossip: Rangers, Hibernian, Motherwell, Hearts, Dundee United, Boyle, Souttar, Doekhi, Rudden
+Scottish Gossip: Rangers, Hibernian, Motherwell, Hearts, Dundee United, St Johnstone, Boyle, Souttar, Doekhi, Rudden

 Last updated on .From the section Scottish